2022 Investment Plan and Transport 2050: 10-Year Priorities

 • What's the difference between Bus Rapid Transit and Rapid Buses like the R4, R5, etc?

-JS asked about 2 years ago
+JS asked over 2 years ago

 Bus Rapid Transit (BRT) is fully traffic separated rapid transit that provides high-frequency, high-capacity service on high-demand corridors.
 It can be built at a fraction of the cost of rail-based technology and can be built in a fraction of the time.